drivendataorg/boem-belugas-runtime/README.md

 make test-submission
 ```

-🎉 **Congratulations!** You've just completed your first test run for the BOEM Belugas competition.
-If this were a real submission, you would upload the `submission.zip` file from step 2 above to the competition [Submissions page](https://www.drivendata.org/competitions/96/beluga-whales/submissions/).
+🎉 **Congratulations!** You've just completed your first test run for the Where's Whale-do competition.
+If everything worked as expected, you should see a new file `submission/submission.csv` that has been generated.

-Finally, there's one last step that takes place at the end of code execution and which we haven't described yet: the `submission.csv` that is written out during code execution will get **scored** automatically using the [competition scoring metric](https://www.drivendata.org/competitions/96/beluga-whales/page/479/#performance_metric) to determine your rank on the leaderboard.
+If you were ready to make a real submission to the competition, you would upload the `submission.zip` file from step 2 above to the competition [Submissions page](https://www.drivendata.org/competitions/96/beluga-whales/submissions/).
+The `submission.csv` that is written out during code execution will get **scored** automatically using the [competition scoring metric](https://www.drivendata.org/competitions/96/beluga-whales/page/479/#performance_metric) to determine your rank on the leaderboard.

 We'll talk in more detail below about how you can also score your submissions locally (with the _publicly_ available labels) without using up your submissions budget.

 ----